|

 114. theatrical

-of or relating to the theater
+of or relating to the stage

 The geniality, as was the way of the man, was somewhat theatrical to the eye; but it reposed on genuine feeling.